Sybase Data Migration to PostgreSQL

 (displayed in case of inconsistency) to generate the change SQL.
 You can directly copy this SQL to the target data source for execution and modify the inconsistent content.

-8 View Reverse Only displayed in bidirectional replication tasks.
-Click to view the replication details from the target data source to the source data source.
-9 Expand Show detailed information of the current replication task.
+8 View Reverse In bidirectional replication tasks, click to view the replication details from the target data source to the source data source.
+9 More Show detailed information of the current replication task.

 Appendix: Adding a Multi-Active Tag to All Data Sources Involved in Replication